 It takes time for kids to achieve an A, therefore high school tutors must be patient.
 Tutors must remember that their students will require time to develop themselves and work on their weaknesses one at a time.

 Students often compare themselves to their peers and criticize themselves for not being as good as the class leaders, but this is futile.
 Every learner has unique strengths and limitations that require careful observation and understanding.

 After identifying their strengths and weaknesses, students and teachers will know what study and teaching approaches to use to achieve the best results.

 Exams other than finals (semester assessments, midterms, etc.) might help one understand oneself.
-Every school has its unique technique of designing a question paper and answer keys.
-It is up to each school to decide how to prioritise themes and high-yield knowledge.
+Every school has its unique technique for designing a question paper and answer keys.
+It is up to each school to decide how to prioritize themes and high-yield knowledge.
 As a result, both students and online tutors must maintain track of their exam results.

 The best method to improve is to closely monitor the results of such tests and exams.